Alaungsithu

-Alaungsithu or Sithu I (အလောင်းစည်သူ /my/; also Cansu I; 1090–1167) was king of the Pagan Dynasty of Burma (Myanmar) from 1112/13 to 1167.
+Alaungsithu or Sithu I (အလောင်းစည်သူ /my/; also Caññsū I; 1090–1167) was king of the Pagan Dynasty of Burma (Myanmar) from 1112/13 to 1167.
 Sithu's reign was a prosperous one in which Pagan was an integral part of inland and maritime trading networks.
 Sithu engaged in a massive building campaign throughout the kingdom, which included colonies, forts and outposts at strategic locations to strengthen the frontiers, ordination halls and pagodas for the support of religion, as well as reservoirs, dams and other land improvements to assist the farmers.
 He also introduced standardized weights and measures throughout the country to assist administration as well as trade.
 He presided over the beginning of a transition away from the Mon culture toward the expression of a distinctive Burman style.

 Sithu is remembered as a peripatetic king who traveled extensively throughout his realm, built monuments and nurtured Theravada Buddhism with acts of piety.